NDKayH/UNIT-2/Project/Readme.md

 These might be due to the way the data is interpreted through various cultural and contextual biases.
 For example, comfort and the levels of acceptable temperature may differ between households.
 There is a potential for analysis bias leading to a conclusion that does not correctly depict the residents' experience or needs.

----
-Success Criterion: Your project objectives will be explicit, measurable, and align with your problem statement.
-Kindly let me know if further editing is needed.

 ### **Components of the Solution: Data Collection**

 The core of the data collection process involves capturing temperature and humidity readings using the DHT11 sensor using a Raspberry Pi 4 Model B. This process ensures continuous and precise data logging.